 Jeff Wall, Property Line (2015)

-If we’re honest, we’ll recognize that there’s a certain magic we invest in the term ‘landscape’ today.
+There’s a certain magic we invest in the term ‘landscape’ today.
 Like ‘nature’, ‘democracy’ or ‘communication’ no one doubts landscape.
 As much as we are destroying landscapes each day (and perhaps precisely because of this), it has become a signifier around which undeniable truths orbit closely.
 The fact that landscape as a discursive category intersects with fields from architecture, urbanism and art to geography, political theory, anthropology and philosophy is surely in part a response to a shifting set of concerns that have taken hold under the shadow of climate change and the multitude of phenomena this has brought into public consciousness.
 Landscape, in turn, is one of the key sites in which a fledgling collective aesthetic is taking shape.
 Today, it finds itself as a category central to the ways in which discourses are being reshaped, opening up questions of land, geological strata, ecological processes, economies of extraction and production, social and legal divisions, infrastructural connectivity and processes of urbanization.
 Landscape today appears at once as a consistent background against which contemporary problems obtain visibility and, increasingly, the object occupying the foreground itself.

 Landscape is often associated with ‘agency’.
 If there is agency in landscape practices, it is likely grounded in the ontological status of landscape itself.
 In discussing landscape urbanism in his seminal essay, Terra Fluxus, James Corner expounded this capacity of landscape perhaps most succinctly, ascribing four fundamental themes to the then nascent practice of landscape urbanism: Landscape urbanism would be a temporally-based processes, it would work through a medium of surfaces, as a practice, it would be grounded in realism, and it would aim to construct a collective imaginary.
 While tied to a specific type of landscape practice (landscape urbanism), we can nonetheless see how these principles begin to open up a more general ideological understanding of landscape practices consistent with much of today’s ongoing work.
 Perhaps most fundamentally, unlike architecture, art, literature, music, or any other artistic medium, landscape pre-exists its creative becoming: to create landscape, is always to transform it.
 More than in any other creative practice, the ontological status of landscape lends itself to the ways in which practices of modifying come to be.
 In other words, to define what landscape is is also to define the means by which to transform it in practice.
 So, if we want to question the agency of landscape, we must first assess how landscape is ontologically constructed.